 Be vigilant for signs of wear or malfunction, such as water pooling around the heater or unusual noises during operation, which could indicate a need for professional inspection.
 Engaging a plumber for an annual check-up can preempt major issues, ensuring your water heater is prepared to handle the increased workload during the warmer months.
 By implementing these proactive steps, you can maintain a reliable source of hot water for all your summer needs without overburdening your system.

 In anticipation of heavy rains, it’s also wise to inspect the landscape around your home.
 Ensure that the grading directs water away from your foundation to further reduce the risk of sewer system overload.
-Additionally, investing in a sewer line check valve can offer an extra layer of protection by allowing waste to exit while preventing any backflow into your home during severe downpours.
+Additionally, investing in a sewer line check valve can offer an extra layer of protection.
+They allow waste to exit while preventing any backflow into your home during severe downpours.

-Should you observe signs that hint at sewer line distress, such as drains moving sluggishly or an unpleasant odor emanating from them, it’s crucial to act swiftly.
+Should you observe signs that hint at sewer line distress, such as drains moving sluggishly.
+Another sign is unpleasant odor emanating from them, it’s crucial to act swiftly.
 Seeking the expertise of a plumber can help address these issues promptly, mitigating the risk of more severe damage.
-By adopting these preventive steps, you can enhance your home’s resilience against the hydraulic demands of summer storms, safeguarding both your property and your peace of mind.
+By adopting these preventive steps, you can enhance your home’s resilience against the hydraulic demands of summer storms.
+This will safeguard your property and provide you peace of mind.